About us

 Roelant Wijngaards – The Netherlands

 For the past seventeen years, Roelant Wijngaards has worked as an English teacher, team leader and Agora Coach at Montessori College Nijmegen.
 As webmaster and Public Relations coordinator he has experience in managing the website, developing content for social media and coordinating with activities to promote the school.
-He is co-founder of Global Association of Montessori Education and Sport, which has created the Global Montessori Games and Sustainable Development Games, international events that bring Montessori schools, from all over the world, together with the aim of creating peace and connecting people through sports, education and shared culture.
+He is co-founder of Global Association of Montessori Education and Sport, which has created the Global Montessori Games and Sustainable Development Games.
+These international events bring together Montessori schools, from all over the world, with the aim of creating peace and connecting people through sports, education and shared culture.

 Ellen Zeiss – Germany